-Are you zealous for God?
-If so, is your zeal a true or false sense of zeal?
+Is the Christian zealous for God?
+If so, is it a true or false sense of zeal?
 Paul points out that the church does have a zeal for God, but that it is not based on knowledge.
-Romans 10:1–2 leads Dr. Martyn Lloyd-Jones to outline the differences between true and false zeal in the Christian life.
-First, he outlines several tests that you can apply to a person’s zeal to determine if it is a false sense of zeal.
-A few of these arguments include: a zeal that has been imposed rather than genuine, a focus on actions rather than just being yourself, a likeness to frivolity and fleshliness, and a focus on self and using one’s own power rather than the Lords.
-On the other hand, a few arguments for true zeal include a zeal that is put on by yourself, a result of true knowledge, not showy but consisting of depth, and a result of genuine behavior.
+In a sermon on Romans 10:1–2 titled “Trust and Zeal,” Dr. Martyn Lloyd-Jones outlines the differences between true and false zeal in the Christian life.
+First, he outlines several tests that can apply to a person’s zeal to determine if it is a false sense of zeal.
+A few of these arguments include a zeal that has been imposed rather than genuine; a focus on actions rather than just being oneself; a likeness to frivolity and the flesh; and a focus on self and one’s own power rather than the Lord’s.
+On the other hand, a few arguments for true zeal include a zeal that is put on by the Lord; a result of true knowledge; zeal that is not showy but deep; and a result of genuine behavior.
 At the end, Dr. Lloyd-Jones charges believers to ensure they have true zeal for the sake of those who are lost.
-If you have heard the Gospel and know the truth, why would you not be zealous and concerned for those who have not heard?
+He challenges those who have heard the gospel and know the truth to be zealous and concerned for those who have not heard.

 Additional Scripture Translations

 1Brothers and sisters, my heart’s desire and my prayer to God for them is for their salvation.
 2For I testify about them that they have a zeal for God, but not in accordance with knowledge.